SWC-Advanced-Microscopy/measurePSF/README.md

 * Move the focus *down* to the lowest point you wish to image and press press "Zero Z" in MOTOR CONTROLS
 * Now focus back up to where you want to start the stack and press "Read Pos" in MOTOR CONTROLS.
 This is the number of microns you will acquire (ignore the negative sign if present).
 * Run `recordPSF` with number of microns obtained above as the first input argument.
-This will obtain the stack with a 0.25 micron resolution using the averaging you have set.
+This will obtain the stack with a 0.25 micron resolution using the averaging you have set. e.g. `recordPSF(12)` for a 12 micron stack.
 The save loction is reported to screen.
 You can define a different z resolution using the second input argument.

 To view the PSF you would do something like:
 ```